 The Mana Seed and the Mana Sword resonated together.
 Now that it's done, wherever you are in the world, the power of the Seed will reach your Sword.

 If the seeds are unsealed, and need to be resealed by Randi, then why does the Empire need to do anything to them?
 And if they're already sealed, why does Luka tell Randi to reseal them?
 It is true that Randi's sword and his party's stats will go up with each Seed, but that has nothing to do with the Empire.
+It is very possible that some Seeds are sealed, and some are unsealed, but the game is not clear.
 When we get to Tasnica, we finally find out what these seals really do:

 Under the coral reef, the ancient continent of legend rests on the seabed.
 It is sealed off by the seeds of each Mana palace.